Enalean/tuleap-documentation-en/README.md

 Tuleap Documentation
 ====================

-This is a proposal to use Sphinx (instead of docbook) in order to generate the documentation for [Tuleap](http://tuleap.org/).
+This documentation uses Sphinx in order to generate the documentation for [Tuleap](http://tuleap.org/).

 Download the sources from GitHub